zeta-chain/node/docs/spec/crosschain/overview.md

 The module stores the following information in the state:

-- Tracker of outbound transactions
+- List of outbound transactions
+- List of chain nonces
+- List of last chain heights
+- List of cross-chain transactions
+- List of
+- Mapping between inbound transactions and cross-chain transactions
+- Keygen
 - TSS key
 - Gas prices on connected chains submitted by observers